 Congrats.
 You’ve fallen into the Work-From-Home-Work-Around-The-Clock-Trap.
 You are SO normal.

-Working from home doesn’t mean that you need to work all the time.
+Like the title suggests, Working From Home Doesn’t Mean Working All The Time.
 I know that’s a hard pill to swallow when your workload is staring you in the face and the end-of-the month is looming.
 But in case you’ve forgotten, the main advantage of working from home is that you can spent quality time with your friends and family.
 Remember why you opted to work from home?
 Wasn’t “freedom” and “flexibility” part of that No-More-Working-for-The-Man-and-Punching-a-Timeclock oath?

 My workspace is located in the second story of our home and there are times on a Sunday, when I know I have a butt-crack-load load of work that needs to be done, I swear my office starts calling to me like some sort of demented mermaid siren song.
 But as easy and tempting as it is to “run upstairs and do a few things,” family comes first and I have to trust that I will have the time and space to get my work done during my normal business hours.